Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 "I think there has been a failure of self-regulation by the scientific community because of a lack of transparency," he added.

-Alta Charo, a highly respected University of Wisconsin bioethicist who helped organize the summit, issued an even harsher critique of He's work, calling it "misguided, premature, unnecessary and largely useless."
+University of Wisconsin bioethicist Alta Charo, who helped organize the summit, issued an even harsher critique of He's work, calling it "misguided, premature, unnecessary and largely useless."

-"The children were already at virtually no risk of contracting HIV, because it was the father and not the mother who was infected," he said.
+"The children were already at virtually no risk of contracting HIV, because it was the father and not the mother who was infected," she said.

 "The patients were given a consent form that falsely stated this was an AIDS vaccine trial, and which conflated research with therapy by claiming they were 'likely' to benefit," Charo said.
 "In fact there is not only very little chance these babies would be in need of a benefit, given their low risk, but there is no way to evaluate if this indeed conferred any benefit."

-He spoke after Harvard Medical School Dean George Daley alluded to He's claims as "missteps" that he worried might set back a highly promising field of research.

-"Scientists who go rogue carry a deep, deep cost to the scientific community," Daley says.
+She spoke after Harvard Medical School Dean George Daley alluded to He's claims as "missteps" that he worried might set back a highly promising field of research.
+"Scientists who go rogue carry a deep, deep cost to the scientific community," Daley said.

-"Just because the first steps into a new technology are missteps, doesn't mean we shouldn't step back, re-start and think about a plausible and responsible path forward," Daley says.
+Still, Daley argued that He's experiment shouldn't tar the potential work of other scientists.
+"Just because the first steps into a new technology are missteps, doesn't mean we shouldn't step back, restart and think about a plausible and responsible path forward," Daley said.

-"The fact that the first instance came forward as a misstep should in no way leave us to stick our heads in the sand and not consider the very, very positive efforts that could come forward," Daley says.
+"The fact that the first instance came forward as a misstep should in no way leave us to stick our heads in the sand and not consider the very, very positive efforts that could come forward," Daley said.
 "I hope we just don't stick our heads in the sand."

-Daley stressed that the world had not yet reached a scientific consensus on how to ethically and safely use new gene editing techniques to create babies.
+Daley stressed that the world hadn't yet reached a scientific consensus on how to ethically and safely use new gene-editing techniques to modify embryos that become babies.

-But Daley argued that a consensus was a emerging that "if we can solve the scientific challenges, it may be a moral imperative that it should be permitted."
-The most likely first legitimate use of gene edited embryos would be to prevent serious genetic disorders for which there are no alternatives," Daley says.
+But Daley argued that a consensus was emerging that "if we can solve the scientific challenges, it may be a moral imperative that it should be permitted."
+The most likely first legitimate use of gene-edited embryos would be to prevent serious genetic disorders for which there are no alternatives, Daley said.

 "Solving and assessing these deep issues [is] essential," Daley says.

 Daley also defended the fact that scientists have long relied on self-regulation to prevent the abuse of new technologies.
-He's claims represented "a major failure" that called for much stronger regulation and possibly a moratorium on such research, Daley says.
+He's claims represented "a major failure" that called for much stronger regulation and possibly a moratorium on such research, Daley said.
+"I do think the principle of self-regulation is defensible."

-He and his colleagues say they used CRISPR to make changes in one-day-old embryos in a gene called CCR5.
+He and his colleagues say they used CRISPR to make changes in day-old embryos in a gene called CCR5.
 The CCR5 gene enables HIV to enter and infect immune system cells.
 Scientists have long searched for ways to block this pathway to protect people from HIV.

 However, critics say there are many other ways to protect people against HIV and expressed bafflement at why He would chose this as the first scenario to try creating genetically modified human babies.